In second grade I remember being jealous of the girls who would come back from vacations with braided hair wraps.

 Sometimes we were able to hack elite status and got expensive upgrades for free.

-My relationship with travel and feelings about travel completely changed once I started travel hacking.
+My relationship with travel and feelings about travel completely changed once I started earning travel rewards.

 Luxurious travel wasn’t just something rich people did.

-Travel hacking provides free travel only to a degree though.
+Travel rewards provide free travel only to a degree though.

 It was actually my New Years resolution from 2015 to 2016 when I was paying off debt to not travel.